c-w/github-data-challenge-2014/ReadMe.md

 comparable.
 The following snippet converts all avatars to PNG, rescales them to 100x100 pixels and converts them to gray-scale.
 The first operation really just is convenience to not have to deal with multiple image formats later.
-The later two operations make the rest of the eigen-face inference problem more tractable by reducing the dimensionality of our data-set.
+The later two operations make the rest of the eigenface inference problem more tractable by reducing the dimensionality of our data-set.
 The script also filters out any GitHub auto-generated avatars.
 Note: the avatars are edited in-place i.e. the original full-size and full-color avatars are removed in favor of their new